 It’s always a question just what you’ll find in a 150-year old, heritage listed home.
 Will it be something from the pages of a Jane Austen novel, with gilded walls and ornate cornices?
 Or will it be neglected, stuck in the past without its majesty?
 At Hanworth house, owner Marisa Vecchio has taken the house firmly into the 21st century, yet with nods to the home’s colourful past that give it a definite old-world character.

 Hanworth’s history begins in 1864 with George Heath, Brisbane’s first portmaster.
 This prestigious family home epitomised the finest in 1860s architecture, designed by famed architect James Colishaw.
 It was later tenanted until 1913, when it was sold to Mary Weinholt.
 She repurposed Hanworth as a home for ‘impecunious gentlewomen’ before bequeathing it to the Theosophical Society, who passed the reins to the Anglican Church.

-“We committed, it is what it is,” Marisa explains.
+Austruct was the natural choice as the builder for this project, having worked with Marisa on various commercial projects and a small renovation.
 The team decided early on to use Hanworth’s longstanding elements to create a luxe take on a boarding house that would suit both its owner and its occupants equally.

-Walking through the home now, only moments after its 150th anniversary (celebrated with an onsite ball in the epitome of old-world luxe), it’s almost impossible to imagine the home being rubble and ash.
+Walking through the home now, after its 150th anniversary (celebrated with an onsite ball in the epitome of old-world luxe), it’s almost impossible to imagine the home being rubble and ash.
 The main ballroom features silver and white striped wallpaper, offset with a feature wall surrounding the marble fireplace in Resene Sensual Red (Marisa’s contemporary take on heritage red).
 Antique furniture from Botticelli House – including 1920s French parlour chairs in blue velvet – ties the home firmly to its age-old roots.
 Continuing the touches of antique glamour meeting modern charm, a monogrammed New Zealand wool rug takes centre stage in the ballroom, featuring the official Hanworth crest.
-This, and two other rugs (soon to be a third), have been custom-made by Gilles and Franck.
+This, and two other rugs (soon to be a third) have been custom-made by Gilles and Franck.